Traditional style composite doors

 Hardware - Black

-The most popular of our classical composite front doors, the Dorset features twin vertical glass panels within the top half, and smaller solid panels beneath those.
+When it comes to composite front doors, the Dorset is our most popular choice - twin vertical glass panels in the top half, and smaller twin vertical solid ones in the bottom.

 The Surrey Composite Door